Ijeoyibo/markdown-cv/index.md

 - Migrated all external stakeholders raw data into MSSQL Server using ETL Packages.
 This made them more efficient to serve their clients better and yielded more revenue to the company
 - Built cubes for reporting and data visualization analysis using Visual Studio and Excel 2013 which was used by external stakeholders sales team and top management for decision making
-- Built reports on SSMS for management and clients
 - Engaged client to gather software requirements and ensure alignment with development teams
 -	Supported on Database related issues
 -	Interviewed end users to determine requirements for data, reports, analyses, metadata, training, service levels, data quality, and performance